 People give gifts to others to say, "I'm thinking about you!
 Here's something I think you'll enjoy."
-The giver takes time to choose something.
-When you regift, you don't make this effort.
-Your gift becomes less personal and less meaningful.
+The giver takes time to go to a store and choose something.
+When you regift an item, you don't take this time and make this effort.
+Your gift becomes less personal and thereby less meaningful.
 It sends a message that the person you are giving a gift to is not worth your time.
 Is that a message you want to send?